davidtranhq/tex-math-parser/README.md

 `evaluateTex(texStr: string, scope?: Object)`

-Evaluate a TeX string, replacing any variable occurences with their values in `scope`.
+Evaluate a TeX string, replacing any variable occurrences with their values in `scope`.
 The answer is returned as a TeX string.

 `parseTex(texStr: string)`